vbanai/ML-Technics-in-Retail/README.md

 I am performing the AB test is continous. <br/>
 <br/>
 B) WEBDESIGN TEST<br/>
-The second AB test is carried out on descrete value.
+The second AB test is carried out on descrete values.
 Task is to check TWO DIFFERENT WEBDESIGNS, where I  <br/>
 test a banner with green button or red button.
 The metric will be the click -through rate, showing how many <br/>
 people clicked on the banner with red button and how many people clicked on the banner with green button.   <br/>
 Both banners take to the same webpage.
 By means of the A/B test we can decide which button is more effective  <br/>